mattermost/docs/source/administration/telemetry.rst

 **Data collected in playbook events**

 - ``PlaybookID``: Unique identifier of the playbook.
-- ``TeamID``: Unique identifier of the team to which this playbook is associated.
+- ``TeamID``: Unique identifier of the team associated with this playbook.
 - ``NumChecklists``: Number of stages in this playbook.
 - ``TotalChecklistItems``: Number of tasks in this incident.
 - ``IsPublic``: ``true`` if the playbook is public, ``false`` if it is private.